mehrdadOrouei/bank-loan/README.md

 - NumPy

 **Usage:**
-1. Clone the repository: `git clone https://github.com/your/repository.git`
+1. Clone the repository: `ttps://github.com/mehrdadOrouei/bank-loan.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the notebook/script to train the model and make predictions.
+3. Run the loan.ipynb to train the model and make predictions.

 **Contributing:**
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+mehrdad.orouei@yahoo.com
 **License:**
 This project is licensed under the MIT License - see the LICENSE file for details.